 - See the Altar of St. Wenceslas in St. Peter's Basilica.

 - Teach your children the Christmas carol, Good King Wenceslas and discuss his life and virtue.
 If you can find a copy, a wonderful book with music and illustrations is called Good King Wenceslas: A Legend in Music and Pictures by Mary Reed Newland, published by Seabury Press, 1980.
 There are many other picture books that depict the Christmas Carol with pictures.

 - Read about the Infant Jesus of Prague and pray the chaplet.

-- Bake a loaf of bread for dinner and serve wine in honor of St. Wenceslas.
+- Bake a loaf of bread for dinner and serve Pilsner beer in honor of St. Wenceslas.
 See also Catholic Cuisine for other ideas.

 St. Lawrence Ruiz

 Lawrence Ruiz is the first Filipino to be canonized a saint.
 He and 15 others were martyred at Nagasaki, Japan in 1637.
 The group included two consecrated women, two other laymen, two brothers and nine priests.